maquadir/ForexExchange/README.md

 * The app must be written in Swift or Kotlin
 * The app must be written using Xcode 9+ for iOS or Android Studio for Android.
 * Use of suitable design patterns, and a strict separation of concerns when developing a mobile application
-* Create a library that contains the JSon service ensure this library could be used by 3rd party developers in any application that requires this type of functionality.
+* Create a library containing all functionality that could be reused by 3rd party developers in any application that requires exchange rate calculations.
+3rd parties using this library should not be tightly coupled to any specific technology and should be able to consume the library in any way they choose
 * Code should be commented sufficiently to allow auto generation of library API documentation
 * Use all the data the API provided
   * Asynchronous development principals when retrieving and displaying data originating from network calls
 * UI interaction and data binding principals
   * Sound management of User Interface
-  * Should apply a theme to the UI (colours, fonts, assets) - 2 distinct styles will be required in the project to achieve this
+  * The application should be able to be re-branded (colours, fonts, assets) - 2 distinct branded targets/variants should be included in the project
   * The app should be built with a universal UI.
 * Correct use of the application life cycle, management of the UI thread
 * Incremental Commits of code and proper use/understanding of gitflow